FrancisTX/Grading-Calculator/ssd_draft.md

 Y: 0.000
 X: 0.000
 ```

 List/statistic info:
 ```
 Stack Size: 0
 ````
-List Storage: upper left coner button, user could choose any history list.

 ### Keyboard

-Basically, A 5 * 5 grid layout design.
-For containing more buttons, we also add 1 * 2 little grid layout on one unit of 5 * 5.
 * Curving operation: `root` is root curving. `lin` is linear curving. `bell` is bell curving.
 * Arithmetic operation: <br/>
     logarithm: `+`, `-`, `*`, `\` , `.`, `Log` and `Ln`(natural logrithm)<br/>